wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 VoiceOver has a standard escape gesture that dismisses an alert or returns to the previous screen.
 You can perform the gesture by moving two fingers back and forth three times quickly, making a “z”.

-This is generally supported by the all the UIKit components.
+This is generally supported by all the UIKit components.
 If you make custom (modal) views, however, VoiceOver may not know how to dismiss it.
 This can potentially lock your user within that view forever.

 You can support the gesture by overriding [`accessibilityPerformEscape`](https://developer.apple.com/documentation/objectivec/nsobject/1615091-accessibilityperformescape) in your custom `UIView` or `UIViewController`.